Not too long ago, U.S. Città di Palermo looked destined to become a major player in Italian football.

 He played a key role in re-establishing Napoli as a force in Italian football and after scoring 104 goals in 138 matches at the San Paolo side, he joined Paris Saint-Germain in a then-club-record £55m deal.

-The Uruguayan recently became the French side’s all-time top scorer, condemning Zlatan Ibrahimovic to second on the list but now, at 33, Cavani is now plying his trade at Manchester United and recently opened his Premier League account in their 1-3 win at Everton against former PSG boss Carlo Ancelotti.
+The Uruguayan recently became the French side’s all-time top scorer, condemning Zlatan Ibrahimovic to second on the list but now, at 33, Cavani is now plying his trade at Manchester United and opened his Premier League account in their 1-3 win at Everton against former PSG boss Carlo Ancelotti before adding nine more to end his debut season on 10 goals across 26 matches.

 Forward: Andrea Belotti